fusionfoto/fooappender_middleware/TestEnvironmentSetup.md

  - Select all the storage drives (there is a label - **All Unmanaged Drives** - you can click to do this quickly)
  - Hit **Format**.
- - Once drives fomat has completed, select all formatted ("Swift") drives by clicking **All Drives**.
+ - Once the drive format has completed, select all formatted ("Swift") drives by clicking **All Drives**.
  - Click **Add or Remove Policies**.
  - In the modal, check **Standard Replica** and **Account and Container** and hit **Add Policies**.